 In a Nutshell: 2-3 days.
 Take advantage of old Forest Service Guard Stations for rustic winter adventure.

-Though it takes some searching, and some may still be closed due to COVID restrictions, it’s worth searching for guard stations available for rent across the mountain west and northwest.
-Occupancy and amenities and seasonal availability range wildly, but we found an odd gem in the Teanaway Guard Station.
+Though it takes some searching it’s worth locating guard stations available for rent across the mountain west and northwest.
+Occupancy, amenities and seasonal availability range wildly, but we found an odd gem in the Teanaway Guard Station.
 It’s open most of the year, requires a mandatory yet easy XC ski-in of just a few miles, and you feel as if you’re in the middle of nowhere in winter.

 Know before you go: